 SIGNIFICANCE AND USE

-Multi-angle laser light scattering (MALS) is a technique where measurements are made simultaneously over a range of different angles.
+4.3 Multi-angle laser light scattering (MALS) is a technique where measurements are made simultaneously over a range of different angles and used to determine the scattering at 0°, which directly relates to molecular weight.
 MALS detection can be used to obtain information on molecular size, since this parameter is determined by the angular variation of the scattered light.
-Molar mass may in principle be determined by detecting scattered light at a single low angle (LALLS).
-However, advantages with MALS as compared to LALLS are: (1) less noise at larger angles, (2) the precision of measurements are greatly improved by detecting at several angles, and (3) the ability to detect angular variation allows determination of size, branching, aggregation, and molecular conformation.
+This can be related to branching, aggregation, and molecular conformation.
+Molar mass can also be determined by detecting scattered light at a single low angle (LALS) and assuming that this is not significantly different from the scattering at 0°.

-Size exclusion chromatography uses columns, which are typically packed with polymer particles containing a network of uniform pores into which solute and solvent molecules can diffuse.
+4.4 Size exclusion chromatography uses columns, which are typically packed with polymer particles containing a network of uniform pores into which solute and solvent molecules can diffuse.
 While in the pores, molecules are effectively trapped and removed from the flow of the mobile phase.
-The average residence time in the pores depends upon the size of the...
+The average residence time in the pores depends upon the size of the solute molecules.
+Molecules that are larger than the ...

 SCOPE

-1.1 This test method covers the determination of the molar mass of sodium alginate intended for use in biomedical and pharmaceutical applications as well as in tissue engineered medical products (TEMPs) by size exclusion chromatography with multi-angle laser light scattering detection (SEC-MALS).
-A guide for the characterization of alginate has been published as Guide F 2064.
+1.1 This test method covers the determination of the molar mass (typically expressed as grams/mole) of sodium alginate intended for use in biomedical and pharmaceutical applications as well as in tissue-engineered medical products (TEMPs) by size exclusion chromatography with multi-angle laser light scattering detection (SEC-MALS).
+A guide for the characterization of alginate has been published as Guide F2064.

 1.2 Alginate used in TEMPs should be well characterized, including the molar mass and polydispersity (molar mass distribution) in order to ensure uniformity and correct functionality in the final product.
 This test method will assist end users in choosing the correct alginate for their particular application.
 Alginate may have utility as a scaffold or matrix material for TEMPs, in cell and tissue encapsulation applications, and in drug delivery formulations.